 Offline Storage Table (.ost file) is an offline Outlook data file that stores an offline copy of Outlook data item that exists on the server.
 OST file allows users to work even in the absence of the server connection.
 Users can edit the data, save emails in the draft, adding and deleting etcetera.
 Whenever the user works in the absence of the server, a carbon copy of the mailbox is created by MS Outlook and stored locally on the users’ system.

 Navigating to File | Account Settings | Data Files will show the location of the OST file created by outlook.
 The following figure shows how to find the location of the OST file.

 The following section shows this using Mozilla Thunderbird email client.
-Open the email to be analysed and following is the email in this case.
+Open the email to be analyzed and the following is the email in this case.

-At this point, the user won’t be navigated to anywhere and needs to close the browser.
+At this point, the user won’t be navigated anywhere and needs to close the browser.